bleaktwig/icdr_example/readme.md

 ---
 ## mc_mu.csv
 Counts and absolute uncertainties for the atmospheric muon background in the analysis binning.
-Due to the high efficiency of the event selection, the produced histogram is sparsely populated, which is overcome by applying a variable bandwidth kernel density estimator (KDE).
+Due to the high efficiency of the event selection, the produced histogram is sparsely populated, which we overcome by applying a variable bandwidth kernel density estimator (KDE).
 * `count`: count of muons in the corresponding bin.
 * `abs_uncertainty`: absolute uncertainty on count, accounting for statistical and shape uncertainty.
 * `pid`: reconstructed particle ID in analysis binning.